Vyral/base-template/_posts/2024-02-01-upgrade-your-home-with-these-2024-design-trends.md

 If you’re thinking about making design changes—whether that’s repainting or a full remodel—it’s important to be informed about how your choices could impact your home’s resale potential.
 Buyer preferences can vary significantly based on your home’s neighborhood and price point.
 Before you begin your project, reach out to discuss your plans and how they could impact the value of your home.

-*The above references an opinion and is for informational purposes only.&nbsp; It is not intended to be financial, legal, or tax advice.
+<br><br>*The above references an opinion and is for informational purposes only.&nbsp; It is not intended to be financial, legal, or tax advice.
 Consult the appropriate professionals for advice regarding your individual needs.*

-Sources:
+<br>Sources:

 1. HGTV -<br>[https://www.hgtv.com/design/decorating/design-101/2024-home-and-garden-design-trends](https://www.hgtv.com/design/decorating/design-101/2024-home-and-garden-design-trends-pictures#:~:text=Expect%20to%20see%20more%20indoor,between%20the%20interior%20and%20exterior.%22)
 2. The Spruce -<br>[https://www.thespruce.com/2024-design-trends-8411457](https://www.thespruce.com/2024-design-trends-8411457)&nbsp;